Juan-Lucio/challenge-6/README.md

 ## 📁 Updated Project Structure (Sprint 2)

-The project structure was expanded to include the web layer (`WebController`), exception handling, and resource folders for templates and static files.
+The project structure was expanded to include the web layer (`WebController`), a new `offer` module, exception handling, and resource folders for templates and static files.